FaizanMughal/flak_m/readme.txt

  - Minigun (slot 7)
  - Sniper Rifle (slot 0)
  - Rocket Launcher (slot 9)
+ - Scaling/Customization options for the HUD

 In progress:

+ - Make biorifle sludge follow ceiling and wall movement (this might be hard)
- - Add some more effects, maybe some nicer recoil on guns too.
+ - Add some more effects, maybe some nicer recoil on guns too
- - General polishing and bugfixing.
+ - General polishing and bugfixing
- - Trim out unused animations.
+ - Trim out unused animations

-TODO:

- - Scaling/Customization options for the HUD.

 Known bugs:

- - Sometimes the slave enforcer gets "lowered" while the main enforcer is reloading.
-No idea what causes this.
+ - Sometimes the slave enforcer has its psprite "lower" slightly while the main enforcer is reloading.
+No idea what causes this (Could be bobbing-related)
- - Sludge doesn't react to ceiling and wall movement.
+ - Sludge doesn't react to ceiling and wall movement
  - Pulse gun beams behave oddly when the player is on moving platforms.
-   This might just be a rendering interpolation glitch, as usual.
+   This might just be a rendering interpolation glitch, as usual